go-rel/rel/docs/mutations.md

 ## Map

 Map allows to define group of `Set` mutator, this is intended to be use internally and not to be exposed directly to user.
+Mutation defined in the map will be applied to the struct passed as the first argument.
+Insert/Update using map wont update `created_at` or `updated_at` field.

 <!-- tabs:start -->